amethyst/amethyst/book/src/concepts/state.md

 * By pressing escape, you can toggle the "pause" menu.
 * Once the score limit is reached, a result screen is shown with a button to go back to the main menu.

-All of these can be divided in different states:
+The game can be divided into different states:
 * LoadingState
 * MainMenuState
 * GameplayState